The average recruiter spends about 1-2 minutes reading a resume. Making the reader’s experience effortless is key to getting a call for your next job.

 What are the key skills you possess that are beneficial to the job you are applying for?
 Listing them in bullet point format on the first page is a good idea.
 It is important to make the list short and accurate.
 Do not forget to list tech and computer skills.

 Have you worked in a similar role before?
 What were your key responsibilities and achievements?
-Remember to be clear, accurate and concise in sharing these details.
+Be clear, accurate and concise in sharing these details.
 A maximum of 5-7 bullet points is good.
-Assist the reader by having easy-to-follow duties lists.
+Assist the reader by having an easy-to-follow duties lists.
 Lead your task description with the task itself and then detail the action you took.

 Example: Spreadsheets – create and maintain complex spreadsheets for various reporting purposes.

 Sell Achievements or Projects Completed

 Showcasing your achievements might end up in an interview, despite not meeting some of the key criteria.
 Employers are increasingly placing importance on behavioural traits, rather than just technical skills.
 Try and start or end every employment history with an achievement / project bullet point.